Mercedes-Benz SLK-Class (R171)

+The second-generation Mercedes-Benz SLK (R171) is a sports car which was made by Mercedes-Benz from 2004 until 2011 as a part of its SLK series.
+It is a two-seater roadster with a retractable hardtop and has a front-engine, rear-wheel-drive layout.

-The second generation Mercedes-Benz SLK, internally designated model R171, is a two-passenger, front-engine, rear-drive, retractable hardtop roadster, unveiled at the 74th Geneva International Motor Show—and manufactured and marketed for model years 2004–2010.
-Currently in its third generation and manufactured at Mercedes' Bremen plant, the SLK nameplate designates Sportlich (sporty), Leicht (light), and Kurz (compact).
+It was unveiled at the 74th Geneva International Motor Show.
+The SLK nameplate refers to its design mission to be Sportlich (sporty), Leicht (light), and Kurz (compact).
+It was sold in North America for model years 2004-2010.

+History

+In January 2000, Mercedes revealed the Vision SLA concept car at the Detroit Auto Show.
+Its body was made of plastic and aluminum, with extremely short overhangs and wheelbase.
+The front end was reminiscent of the Silver Arrows era and the rear trunk had additional luggage support.
+The concept car was constructed by Stola in late 1999.

 The R171 features a number of revisions compared to its predecessor, the R170: a 30mm longer wheelbase, increased length (72mm) and width (65mm), 40% increased use of high strength steel, seven-speed automatic transmission, adaptive two-stage airbags, head/thorax sidebags and a revised roof mechanism (marketed as the Vario roof) deployable in 22 seconds (previously 25 seconds) with a rotary-pivoting rear window enabling a more compact folded roof stack and trunk storage increased by 63 litres with the roof retracted.
 Optional features include remote operation of the retractable hardtop as well as an innovative forced air, neck-level heating system integral to the headrests, marketed as Airscarf.

-The fully galvanized bodywork, which features 19 percent improvement in static bending and 46 percent improvement in torsional strength with the roof down, also features a 3% improvement in aerodynamic efficiency, with a Cd value of 0.32.
-The design has been aerodynamically optimized to minimize interior draughts with the top retracted and includes a fabric windblocker which can be pulled up over the two roll-over bars.
+The fully galvanized bodywork, which featured 19 percent improvement in static bending and 46 percent improvement in torsional strength with the roof down, also featured a 3% improvement in aerodynamic efficiency, with a Cd value of 0.32.
+The design was aerodynamically optimized to minimize interior draughts with the top retracted and included a fabric windblocker which could be pulled up over the two roll-over bars.
 Mercedes marketed the R171's tapering front end styling by designer Steve Mattin as "Formula One-inspired".